Using EAP Services in HR Policy Documentation: An Australian Guide

 Explaining Employee Access to EAP Services

-The rules governing human resources should explain how employees can make use of employee assistance programs (EAP), such as making reservations through an application or getting in touch with the provider directly.
-You shouldn't have to worry about getting the boss or HR's approval, as this should be obvious.
-Having independent access is beneficial to both early involvement and privacy.
-People will find it simpler to use it if they are able to access it without much difficulty.
+The regulations that regulate human resources should provide an explanation of how employees may make use of employee assistance programs (EAP), such as making reservations through an application or getting in touch with the provider directly.
+It is not necessary for you to be concerned about obtaining approval from the manager or human resources because this should be evident.
+It is advantageous to both early involvement and privacy to have access to independent resources whenever possible.
+If people are able to access it without much difficulty, then they will discover that it is easier for them to utilize.

 “Clear expectations create safer systems.”